Terms and Conditions

 Enrollment at Multiple Institutions

 A student may not receive a Federal Pell Grant from more than one institution during the same enrollment period (semester).
 If it is determined that a student is receiving aid from multiple institutions, OSFA will revise that student’s award accordingly.
-In the event that your aid is reduced or cancelled, a debt to the institution may result.
+In the event that your aid is reduced or

 Per FAFSA Step Seven Disclaimer: The student and/or parent signs the application certifying that the student (1) will use federal and/or state student financial aid only to pay the cost of attending an institution of higher education, (2) are not in default on a federal student loan.